-Requirement Level 3.4.1 The unit of certification shall provide a census of the Important num ber of all fish aggregating devices (FADs) de ployed during the previous 12 months and shall report on a yearly basis to Friend of the Sea regarding FAD deployment per vessel.
+Requirement Level 3.4.1 The unit of certification shall provide a census of the Important number of all fish aggregating devices (FADs) deployed per vessel during the previous 12 months.
 Only applicable to fisheries and fleet targeting tuna.
 N/A to fisheries targeting any other species.